The internet has come a long way.

-The module can save you from accidental keywords stuffing.
+The module can save you from accidental keyword stuffing.

-You can also use it to analyse top-performing websites for some recommendations on the best SEO approach to take.
+You can also use it to analyze top-performing websites for some recommendations on the best SEO approach to take.

 If you want to find out if your content has been duplicated somewhere, then use a tool such as Copyscape to scan your website for originality.

 Improvements Over the Years

 Note that, Google used to rerun Panda after the first release before incorporating it into their core algorithm in 2016.